-4.a.
-Vacancy Loss □Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □ Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: □to all assisted households ⊠only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: □New admissions (i.e., applicants) only □Currently assisted households only ⊠New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
-This MTW activity applies to: ⊠ all family types □only to selected family types and the same of th An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ☐The MTW activity applies to all properties with project-based vouchers. ⊠The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+4 a Maganay Laga 4.a.
+Vacancy Loss □ Self-sufficiency ☐ Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue Decreased revenue ⊠Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: □to all assisted households ⊠only to a subset or subsets of assisted households Early to disabotion substitute in additional networks A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
+This MTW activity applies to: New admissions (i.e., applicants) only Currently assisted households only New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
+This MTW activity applies to: ⊠all family types □only to selected family types and the concessed familiary types An MTW activity can apply to a tenant-based and or project-based voucher. ☐The MTW activity applies to all tenant-based units. ☐ The MTW activity applies to all properties with project-based vouchers. project-based vouchers.
 The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: It does not apply to PHA owned, LIHTC units, units with regulatory agreements, or Project-Based Voucher units This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does not require a hardship policy.
 This MTW activity does not require an impact analysis.
 Based on the Fiscal Year goals listed in the activity's previous Fiscal Year's narrative, provide a description about what has been accomplished or changed during the implementation.
+The AHA implemented this activity on July 1, 2023.
+This activity has not been discontinued and is not planned to be discontinued.